-Taking over from Sheikh Hamad, whose 18-year rule was marked by the emergence of Qatar as an influential player on both the Gulf and world stage, Sheikh Tamim's elevation to emir marks the confirmation of the Al Thani dynasty's grip on power in Qatar.
+Taking over from his father, whose 18-year rule was marked by the emergence of Qatar as an influential player on both the Gulf and world stage, Sheikh Tamim's elevation to emir marks the confirmation of the Al Thani dynasty's grip on power in Qatar.

 Al Thani family members hold many key posts in the country's government, and the smooth transition to a new emir underlines a desire for stability in an unpredictable region.

-Qatar became an influential regional player under the rule of Sheikh Hamad, backing the Arab Spring revolutions and siding with rebels fighting against authoritarian governments in Syria and Libya.
+Qatar became an influential regional player under the rule of Sheikh Hamad bin Khalifa, backing the Arab Spring revolutions and siding with rebels fighting against authoritarian governments in Syria and Libya.

 Sheikh Tamim was born in Doha in 1980, the fourth son of Sheikh Hamad.
 He became the Gulf state's heir apparent in 2003 after his older brother Jasim renounced his claim to the throne.